 Myanmar is the second largest country in Southeast Asia.
 The nation’s economy is one of the least developed in the world and is suffering the effects of extended isolation and stagnation.
 More than 13 million people—26 percent of Myanmar’s population—live below the poverty line and 3 million people are spending a high percentage of their limited income on food with a restricted diet that does not meet all their consumption needs.

 Development in Myanmar has been compromised by prolonged ethnic conflicts and intercommunal violence since its independence in 1948, resulting in massive displacement of people.
 In education, the net enrollment rate in primary schools is close to 88 percent, and 75 percent of children starting grade one reach grade five.
 However, the net completion rate is only 54 percent.

 WFP is working to reduce poverty, food insecurity and undernutrition, responding to disasters and increasing resilience among the most vulnerable.
-WFP has been providing regular life-saving food assistance to more than 280,000 people displaced and impacted by conflict, violence and natural disaster.
+In May, WFP provided food and cash assistance to 346,000 people in conflict-affected states.

-HIV and tuberculosis program – As balanced nutrition is pivotal for both HIV and tuberculosis patients to keep the immune system strong, WFP provided food- by-prescription to 1,250 patients in March 2021, aiming to enhance adherence and treatment success.
+HIV and tuberculosis program – As balanced nutrition is pivotal for both HIV and tuberculosis patients to keep the immune system strong, WFP provided nutrition support to 3,000 patients in May 2021, aiming to enhance adherence and treatment success.

 Community asset creation – WFP strengthens community resilience by creating community infrastructures and providing cash or food for more than 10,000 people in exchange for participation in asset creation activities.

 School meals – WFP and the Ministry of Education have started working toward nationalization of the school meals program from the 2015-2016 academic year onward.
 In February 2021, WFP provided 213,000 schoolchildren with take-home rations.